ztytotoro/Blog.Service/README.md

 The initial plan is:

-* Posts will be maintained here.
+* This repository is used to track issues only(now).

-* Source code will private at first(GitHub or Azure OpsDev).
+* Source code will be private at first(GitHub or Azure OpsDev).

 * Vue.js for front end.